The Tooth Will Out: Production notes

 The Tooth Will Out was filmed on February 19–20, 1951.
 The film's title parodies the proverbial expression "The truth will out."

 The second half of this film, consisting of the dentist office scene, was originally filmed seven months earlier in June 1950 for inclusion in the previous entry, Merry Mavericks.
 However, the scene ran too long and had to be excised from the final cut.
 Rather than disposing of the surplus dentist footage, the story line of The Tooth Will Out was built around it.

-This was the last film to feature longtime Stooge supporting actor, the late Dick Curtis, who died of pneumonia brought on by lung cancer in January 1952.
+This was the last film to feature longtime Stooge supporting actor, Dick Curtis, who died of pneumonia brought on by lung cancer in January 1952.
 The voice from the living set of dentures is Vernon Dent.